 We all need to take a day off occasionally.
 No matter how healthy or lucky we are, life can throw any number of reasons at us that prevent us from working.

-Most businesses expect some level of absence in their workforce, but don’t always pause to consider, and prepare for, all the eventualities.
-Taking stock of all the reasons workers can be absent is a wise move for business planning.
+Most businesses expect some amount of absence in their workforce.
+But they don’t always prepare for all the eventualities.
+Being ready for the many reasons workers might be absent is a smart move for business planning.

 What are the most common causes of absenteeism in the workplace?

-Here are the most common reasons people might miss work, over both the short and long term.
+We’ll go through the main symptoms below.
+Here are the most common reasons people might stay home from work, over both the short and long term.

 Long term medical conditions - these could be illnesses like heart disease, cancer or other ailments that require multiple visits to doctors and hospitals.
 They can also include recurring ailments like asthma or severe allergies.

 Short term illnesses - colds, fevers, infections, stomach upsets, menstrual problems and migraines.